 An employer that opts out of the workers’ compensation system may still carry an employee benefit plan that provides insurance to cover work-related injuries and claims.
 This benefit plan does not change the nonsubscriber status of the employer nor does it prevent the employee from filing a lawsuit.
 Generally, the benefit plan will be reviewed and acknowledged by the employee at the time of hiring.
 It is very important to maintain a copy of this benefit plan and understand this benefit plan may contain specific deadlines and procedures in the event of a work-related injury.
 The benefits plan may reduce your statute of limitations and provide arbitration instead of court as the forum for proceeding with your lawsuit.
 Most importantly, never execute a post-injury waiver of claims unless you are absolutely certain that you do not want to pursue a lawsuit.

-A workers’ compensation claim has specific deadlines for reporting the injury to your employer and the Texas Department of Insurance.
+Texas worker’ compensation claim has specific deadlines for reporting the injury to your employer and the Texas Department of Insurance.
 Failure to comply with these deadlines may waive your right to benefits.
-The claim is managed through your employer, the insurance carrier and the Texas Department of Insurance.
+The claim is managed through your employer, the insurance carrier, and the Texas Department of Insurance.

 Work Injuries – Third Party Claims

-Contact a Nonsubscriber And Third Party Lawyer in League City Texas
+Contact a Nonsubscriber & Third Party Lawyer in League City Texas

 Burwell Nebout Trial Lawyers in League City, Texas have experienced nonsubscriber and third-party attorneys.
 In the event that you have been injured at work and your employer does not carry workers’ compensation insurance or a third party is responsible for your work-related injury, contact Burwell Nebout Trial Lawyers.